Squidex/squidex-docs2/01-getting-started/installation/install-docker.md

 * NGINX sidecar to provision free and secure certificates with [LetsEncrypt](https://letsencrypt.org/de/).
 * [MongoDB](https://www.mongodb.com/de)

-On GitHub you can also find alternative docker-compose configurations to run squidex without a proxy or on Azure:
+On GitHub you can also find alternative docker-compose configurations to run Squidex without a proxy or on Azure:

 > [https://github.com/Squidex/squidex-hosting/tree/master/docker-compose](https://github.com/Squidex/squidex-hosting/tree/master/docker-compose)